Stacktape

 Hooks

-• Hooks allow you to execute a custom command or script before or after specified command is executed.
+Hooks allow you to execute a custom command or script before or after a specified Stacktape command.

-• build, validate or lint your application before deployment
+• Building, validating, or linting your application before deployment.

 Required